 Then if you had any afterthought about it, which was rare, you simply assumed that it was all taken to some spiffy factory that takes in junk and spits out shiny new items.

-In doing so we’re left feeling like noble stewards of the land, doing our humble part for the planet by providing my empty can of beans and folded up Amazon boxes for some higher re-purpose.
+Recycling has been one of few environmental initiatives that has seen massively wide-scale support by the general public.
+Maybe it helps us feel like noble stewards of the land, doing our humble part for the planet by providing my empty can of beans and folded up Amazon boxes for some higher re-purpose.

-Just like that, consumer guilt absolved.
+And just like that, consumer guilt absolved.
 Gosh it feels good to do my part!

 – resource depletion,